Your close reading might be weakening, your arms might be getting stronger.

-At around the age of 40 years old, your eye muscles begin to weaken.
+If you're over 40 years old, your eye muscles begin to weaken.
 These muscles are used to control the soft lens in your eye to focus on near and far away objects.
 Over time, the soft lens also begins to stiffen which makes it harder to focus on close-by objects.
 This condition is common and is referred to as presbyopia.

 Are cheap reading glasses bad for your eyes?

 Cheap reading glasses are not bad for your eyes.
 An incorrect focal power will certainly impede your ability to focus properly, regardless of the cost of the frame itself.
 For longevity and for the environment, it is better to invest in a good quality pair of reading glasses.

 Do you need a prescription for reading glasses?

 You may require prescriptive reading lenses in your glasses if your eyes differ in deterioration.
 Generally, one eye will need more correction than the other.
 Ready reader glasses are offered in standard lens strengths in each lens which may not be sufficient for the differentiation in your eyes.
 See our prescription prices here.